What to Do if Your Life Insurance Premium is Greater Than the Gift Tax Exclusion

-Life insurance is a key component of estate planning, and finding the right policy for your needs can be challenging given the many considerations that go into the big picture of your family’s future.
+Life insurance is a key component of estate planning, but finding the right policy can be a challenge, expecially given the many considerations that go into the big picture of your family’s future.

 In this article we've outlined a few strategies that may help you reduce or avoid a gift tax liability.